 8. Strongly Consider Freight Insurance

 Some people advise against the needs for freight Insurance.
 However it is an area that cannot be ignored.
-You will be gald to have it in the event of any issues happening especially if you are buying expensive products.
+You will be glad to have it in the event of any issues happening especially if you are buying expensive products.